AliceAndTheBuilders/es-tenso/README.md

 # Elasticsearch Tensō - 転送
-A little tool to export/import data from and to the great []Elasticsearch](https://www.elastic.co).
+A little tool to export/import data from and to the great [Elasticsearch](https://www.elastic.co).

+Even tho Elasticsearch offers its great snapshot functionality, we often encountered the need in development or testing to just quickly clone an ES instance, provide someone with a small dump to import or bootstrap an ES instance.
+This is why we created this small tool which maybe can serve someone else.

+If you have any feedback or contributions please feel free to provide them =).

 ## Testing
 Right now there is no testsuite.
 We've tried the script with various ES 1.7.3, 2.3.3 and 5.2.2 with data ranging from 1MB to ~9GiB and up to 17 million documents